 4. Mini-Split System

-Mini-Split systems come either as an air conditioner or as a heat pump which performs both heating and cooling.
+Mini-Split systems come either as an air conditioner or as a heat pump that performs both heating and cooling.
 They have an indoor and outdoor unit and can support multiple indoor units.
 The indoor unit disperses the air through the fan.

 Multiple indoor units allow independent control of temperature in each room.
 You can either use a single indoor and outdoor unit or go for multiple indoor units accompanied by a single outdoor unit having large BTU values.